ocf/ocfweb/ocfweb/docs/docs/staff/mailing-lists.md

  * `wheel`: For technical discussion among all staff

 Staffers can also choose to be further added to the following mailing lists.
-Technical Managers are especially expected to join them:
+Technical Managers are required to join them:

  * `rt`: Emails sent to Request Tracker are copied to this mailing list.
 If you are on the `rt` mailing list, you can reply to RT tickets from your